1, 265 Burwood Highway Burwood East, Victoria 3151

 If your dental anxiety is quite severe and you need to undergo a lengthy procedure or one that you're uncomfortable with, you may choose to have conscious sedation or sleep dentistry.
 You can read more about Sleep Dentistry and the types we offer on our page here.
 Whichever type of sedation you choose, you'll be very relaxed during the procedure and with sleep dentistry- you won't even remember having the procedure done a you will be completely asleep.

-If you are interested in Sleep Dentistry or would like to know more about it, please contact us at 1300 A SLEEP or fill out our contact form.
+If you are interested in Sleep Dentistry or would like to know more about it, please contact us at (03) 9087 2683 or fill out our contact form.